All Episodes

 And the ways that they get in your head is by the screen.

-But if the screen is not working on you, how else they can do it?
+But if the screen is not working on you, how else can they do it?

 How else can they do it?

-They can infiltrate your society, your movement.
+They can infiltrate your friendship groups, they can infiltrate your society, your movement.

 But even Dick, I'm not sure about some of the things he said.

-They weren't agents of the state.
+They weren't Freemasons, they weren't agents of the state, they weren't paid.

-we're given no merit whatsoever.
+We're given no merit whatsoever.

-We're given no, uh, let's put it another way let's say if i was in There's just no way that I would assume that I knew more French, Spanish, or Italian than her.
+There's just no way that I would assume that I knew more French, Spanish, or Italian than her.

-Like, I wouldn't assume to be, yet people don't apply the same merit to something that you've studied for 20 odd years.
+Like I wouldn't assume to be yet people don't apply the same merit to something that you've studied for 20 odd years.

 You know what I mean?